ArshaShiri/DevOpsBootcampKubernetesAWSEKSAssignment/README.md

 So, company wants to use ECR instead, again to have everything on 1 platform and also to let AWS manage the repository with storage, cleanups etc.

 * Therefore, you need to replace the docker repository in your pipeline with **ECR**

+**Solution:**

+The steps in [DevOpsBootcampEKSCompletePipelineECR](https://github.com/ArshaShiri/DevOpsBootcampEKSCompletePipelineECR) repository are followed.